Gunthorpe, Norfolk: History

 Gunthorpe's name is of Viking origin and derives from the Old Norse for Gunni's farmstead.

 In the Domesday Book of 1086, Gunthorpe is listed as a settlement of 18 households in the hundred of Holt.
 In 1086, the village was part of the East Anglian estates of King William I and Peter de Valognes.

 Gunthorpe Hall was originally built in 1789 to the design of Sir John Soane, the architect who designed the Bank of England building in Threadneedle Street in 1778, and was renovated in 1880 by William Butterfield.
 The Hall is a large part Georgian, part Victorian Hall and at one time had forty rooms and a separate stable block and coach house.
 The hall is a Grade II listed building.

 Geography

 According to the 2021 census, Gunthorpe has a population of 229 people which shows a decrease from the 244 people recorded in the 2011 census.

 The A148, between King's Lynn and Cromer, passes through the civil parish.

 St. Mary's Church

 Gunthorpe's parish church is dedicated to Saint Mary and dates from the Fourteenth Century.
-St. Mary's is located outside of the village on Bale Road and has been Grade II listed since 1959.
+St. Mary's is located outside of the village on Bale Road and has been a Grade II* listed building since 1959.
 The church remains open for Sunday services twice a month.

 St. Mary's was mostly re-built by Frederick Preedy in the 1860s at the instigation of Canon John Henry Sparke of Gunthorpe Hall.